-No changes to Council's existing Code of Meeting Practice are proposed.
+It is proposed that the Code of Meeting Practice that was exhibited following the July Council Meeting be adopted without further change.
+This Code contains no changes to Council's existing Code of Meeting Practice.
 The current Code of Meeting Practice adopts all the mandatory and non-mandatory provisions of the Model Meeting Code and does not contain any Burwood-specific provisions.